vivegram/TheHungryITTeam/README.md

 - Orders are organized by restaurant and date
 - No authentication required
 - Robust error handling with helpful messages
+- **Restaurant Selection**: Choose from a list of restaurants loaded from Google Sheets
+- **Order Management**: Add and remove orders with names and prices
+- **Favorites System**: Save and quickly access favorite restaurants
+- **Weekly Reports**: Generate comprehensive weekly reports with statistics and analytics
+- **Google Sheets Integration**: All data is automatically saved to Google Sheets

 ## 🚀 Getting Started